top of page

 PRESS

-Elgar - The Dream of Gerontius CD recording
+Elgar - The Dream of Gerontius CD Signum Classics

 Paul McCreesh, conductor